Thooluu/cliplet/README.md

 		 */
 		chatter: [
-		  'Press the print screen key and paste the image into an image editor to save your work.', 'Try clicking on a link on to navigate.',
+		  'Press the print screen key and paste the image into an image editor to save your work.', 'Try clicking on a link to navigate.',
-		  'Can\'t find what you are looking for?
-Try asking Jeves.'
+		  'Can't find what you are looking for?
+Try Ask Jeeves.'
 		]
 	}
 };
 ```

 ##Build configuration
-The better way to configure cliplet is to build the configuration into the bookmarklet.
+The better way to configure shittyclippy is to build the configuration into the bookmarklet.
 In order to do so, you must have node and npm installed.

 After node and npm are installed clone this repository.